 - 1.1 The Localism Act 2011 introduced new powers to allow local communities to shape development in their areas by preparing a neighbourhood development plan.
 This is the Belford Parish Neighbourhood Plan (the Plan) and policies in this Plan will be used to determine planning applications in the Belford Neighbourhood Area, alongside other relevant policies in the development plan. - 1.2 Neighbourhood plans may only be prepared in areas that have been formally designated by the Local Planning Authority.
 The Belford Neighbourhood Area was originally designated by Northumberland County Council on 22nd September 2015.
 At that time the Neighbourhood Area comprised the civil parishes of Belford and Middleton, along with Warenton Ward which together, for the purposes of local government administration, were formally organised and managed as Belford with Middleton Parish Council.
 However, following a local parish boundary review in 2020, the geographic extent of Belford civil parish was extended to include the parish of Easington.
 A modified Belford Neighbourhood Area was subsequently designated by the County Council on 20 May 2021 to replace the previous designation.
 This covers the whole of the new civil parish of Belford.
-Belford Parish Council is identified as the qualifying body for neighbourhood planning purposes.
-No other neighbourhood area is designated that includes any part of the Belford Neighbourhood Area and the Belford Parish Neighbourhood Plan is the only neighbourhood development plan proposed in the designated area.
+Belford Parish Council is identified as the qualifying body for neighbourhood planning purposes. neighbourhood area is designated that includes any part of the Belford Neighbourhood Area and the Belford Parish Neighbourhood Plan is the only neighbourhood development plan proposed in the designated area.
 The Belford Neighbourhood Area is shown on the map below at Figure 1. - 1.3 The Belford Parish Neighbourhood Plan has been prepared by a Steering Group comprising members of Belford Parish Council and other residents in the Neighbourhood Area.
 Support has been provided by Northumberland County Council's Neighbourhood Planning Team and other stakeholders, and the group have commissioned Ludman Planning Ltd, chartered planning consultants, to support the technical aspects of writing the Plan.
-This is the Pre-Submission Draft Plan and the Parish Council must now consult the local community and others to meet the requirements of the relevant Regulations before submitting the Plan to the County Council who will organise subsequent stages in plan preparation which will include further publicity and consultation on the draft Plan, an Independent Examination and a local referendum where local residents will be given the opportunity to vote on whether the Plan should be brought into force and used in decision making on planning applications in the future.